TEFILLIN GASSOT, OHR ECHAD

-When you click on ADD TO CART you’re taken to a page for choosing retzuot, knots and more.
+When you click on ADD TO CART you will be taken to a page for choosing retzuot, knots and more.

 All tefillin orders are sent via DHL Express or Israel Post Office EMS Priority Mail Service.
-Shipping charges that appear in your shopping cart, especially to Australia, South Africa and other select countries in the southern hemisphere and elsewhere, are adjusted as needed and we send you change notification via email.
+Shipping charges that appear in your shopping cart, especially to Australia, South Africa and certain other countries are adjusted as needed and we send you change notification via email.

 More Details About the Tefillin on This Page

 - HaSOFER's tefillin gassot, ohr echad have gassot batim, thick outer housings, also called ohr echad, one piece, made from a single piece of the best quality thick leather.
 The Hebrew letter shin on both sides of the tefillin shel rosh is manually pulled out of the leather while it is still moist, using a unique pliers-like tool we designed ourselves.
 These gassot batim carry the kashrut certification of HaRav Yaakov Meir Stern, shlit'a, of the Bet Din of HaRav Wosner of B'nei Brak and are also examined and certified by HaSOFER's rabbinical supervisors for kashrut and quality before being painted.
 They have a lifetime of up to 60 years when properly maintained.